68thandMaine/Oliver/documentation/redux/ReadMe.md

 ##### Test Structure

 Each test will need to use `fetchMock` and `redux-mock-store` to be tested.
 Taking advantage of the `afterEach` lifecycle hook, I encapsulate `fetchMock.restore()` in the hook to reset all of the mock fetched data.

+From here I will test success states.
+A success state will use `fetchMock.getOnce()` which will mock a route and the expected return on that route for the given scenario.